Soft Shell Crab Season Is Here: How to Cook This Delicious Seafood Delicacy

 Crab fanatics have an array of delectable ways to enjoy the beloved crustacean’s succulent meat.
 You can hammer and pick steamed Maryland blue crabs dusted with Old Bay, crack into clusters of crab legs, devour crab cakes, liberate lump crab cocktail from raw bar towers, or dip chilled, Florida-style stone crab claws into a traditional mustard sauce.

 But soft shells—among the most coveted and elusive kind of crab—are prized for their umami-packed awesomeness without the hassle of extracting meat from a thick, prickly exterior.
-Softies are simply crabs who grew too big for their shells and recently molted their old exoskeleton.
+Softies are simply crabs who grew too big for their shells and recently molted their old exoskeletons.

 Harvested when still soft, they’re a treasured warm-weather treat found everywhere from Japanese and Thai restaurants to roadside seafood stands and fancy four-star eateries.
 Soft shells are now in season on the East Coast—where they are generally available from March through September—and they’re remarkably easy to cook at home.